 If you have limited your salt intake in the past, do not regularly consume high-quality sea salt, drink a lot of water with no electrolytes or salt added, or exercise intensely, there is a good chance you may be electrolyte deficient.
 How do you reverse or prevent the dangers of electrolyte deficiency?
 The simplest way is to increase your unrefined, high-quality sea salt intake.

 Read labels carefully.
 Look for sea salt that’s…

 - Unrefined.
 This means the salt will still contain all of its trace minerals.
 Nothing has been stripped away.

 - Unbleached.
-The salt should be gray in color.
-If it is pure white, the salt has been bleached.
+The salt should be gray.
+If it’s pure white, it’s bleached.

-- Celtic Sea Salt is our brand of choice.
+Selina Naturally Celtic Sea Salt is our salt of choice.
 We love it for its unrefined nature (nothing added, nothing removed) and exceptional flavor.

 Eat More Salt

 Incorporating more high-quality salt into your diet comes with an excellent side benefit: your food will taste better!
 Salt naturally improves the flavor of just about everything it’s added to.
 In addition to adding it to your savory meals (salads, soups, vegetables, etc.), add a pinch to your morning smoothie, coffee, or tea.
 A bit of sea salt is also a great way to bump up the flavor dimension of fruit bowls, grapefruit, applesauce, and tomato-based sauces.
 As we often say here at The Wellness Way, the most accurate way to determine what’s going on with your body is to test.
 If you suspect you have health issues stemming from imbalanced electrolytes, contact a Wellness Way clinic.
 We do health differently!